open/close all folders

 - Humiliation Conga: "Homecoming" begins with Street being shot down by Alonso because she doesn't date other cops.
 Then he's convinced by Tan to ask out the videographer who was showing obvious interest when talking to Street and Alonso, only for her to reveal she's gay.
 Then Alonso shows up to take her on a date, much to Street's confusion, until Alonso clarifies she's bisexual.
 And then he finds out Tan knew the entire time.

-- Leeroy Jenkins: Initially, as he charges right into action without thinking about the consequences.
+- Leeroy Jenkins: Starts out as this, as he charges head first into action without thinking about the consequences.
 In the pilot, he runs full out towards a sniper's nest with no cover and out of place with the team.
 Hondo and the others chew him out for this.

-- Momma's Boy: Blindly devoted towards his mom, despite the fact she used him as an accessory to murder his abusive father when he was 12, and her clearly using his job as a cop for her own ends, so much so he tries to smooth things over whenever she causes trouble for him, living with her and even helping her get a job.
+- Momma's Boy: Blindly loyal devoted towards his mom, out of misplaced guilt for having her sent to prison despite her using him as an accessory to murder his abusive father when he was 12, and her clearly using his job for her own ends, so much so he tries to smooth things over whenever she causes trouble for him, living with her and even helping her get a job.
 He finally loses all respect for her after discovering she's using and buying drugs off the streets.

 - New Meat: Jim Street is a brand new addition to the LAPD SWAT and immediately a thorn in Hondo's side.